 As more consumers start adopting various digital technologies in their daily lives across the country, Nike has developed its new digital marketing strategies in order to continue engaging the Chinese audience.

-Data from the Nike+ Running community proves the growth in women’s running around the world especially China.
-In China, female Nike+ runners are growing at an even faster pace than men.
-In recent yearsNike has laid more emphasis on Women’s business by launching various community campaigns and providing tailored services targeting women.
+Data from the Nike+ Running community proves the growth in women’s running around the world, but especially in China where the female Nike+ runner market is growing faster pace than the male runner market.
+In recent years, Nike has emphasized the female consumer market by launching various community campaigns and providing tailored services targeting women.

-How Nike China targets women runners Nike has activated Nike+ Run Club and Nike+ Training Club to provide women runners of all levels with more comprehensive running programming and elite coaching.
-Nike also launched Nike Women WeChat account, which aims to provide a social platform for Nike’s female customers and advertise women-based products and events for female customers.
+Nike has activated the Nike Run Club (NRC) and Nike Training Club (NTC) to provide women runners of all levels with more comprehensive running programming and elite coaching.
+Nike also launched the Nike Women WeChat account, which provides a social platform for Nike to advertise products and events for female customers.